 Cost for Summer Snakes is $5 and includes a snack, but guests might want to bring their own light dinners.
 The event will be led by Jaime González, Conservation Education Director for the Katy Prairie Conservancy, who is known for making his presentations exciting and interactive.
 Be prepared to meet a few snakes up close and personal, such as the gulf coast ribbon snake, coachwhip snake, and hognose snake.
 Registration is required.

 For those looking for outdoor activities this summer, you can volunteer for KPC’s Prairie Work Days to help maintain our Coastal Prairie Native Seed Nursery, combat invasive species, mulch trails, clear fences of vegetation, and restore prairie habitats.
 These are every Tuesday from 9 a.m. – 3 p.m., and every Friday and Saturday from 9 a.m. – 1 p.m. at Katy Prairie Conservancy’s Indiangrass Preserve.

 Indiangrass Preserve will also be open during those times for visitors to walk the trails and check out the nursery.
 Additionally, the Matt Cook Wildlife Viewing Platform at Warren Lake is open daily from 7 a.m. through dusk.

 The Katy Prairie Conservancy is a nonprofit land trust dedicated to preserving an ecologically vital tallgrass prairie and associated wetlands area on Houston’s far west side for the enjoyment and benefit of all.
-For exciting updates on events and other timely information, look for us on Facebook and Twitter @katyprairie and on Instagram @savekatyprairie.
-KPC can also be found on Pinterest and YouTube.
+You can The Katy Prairie Conservancy Presents Unplugged Adventure: Summer Snakes On Aug.
+7find us on Facebook and Twitter @katyprairie and on Instagram @savekatyprairie.